aheitzen/PHC_SASS_TUTORIAL/README.md

 	* npm/node.js install:
 		* run `$ npm init`
 		* run `$ npm install bootstrap-sass`
+* @import "../bower_components/bootstrap-sass/assets/stylesheets/bootstrap"; into your main.scss file
+* Add _bootstrap.scss and _variables.scss(both are found in the assests folder) to your sass folder
+* Do not link to any bootstrap css in your html, do link your JavaScript in the html

 **TUTORIALS USED**
 * SASS DOCUMENTATION: http://sass-lang.com/install